Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study: Preliminaries

-In recent years, numerous datasets have been introduced, each presenting its own challenges for RAG and contributing to its ongoing development~\cite{kwiatkowski2019natural,yang2018hotpotqa,joshi2017triviaqa,stelmakh2022asqa,tang2024multihop}.
-However, most of these datasets rely on only a single external knowledge source, despite the fact that real-world applications often involve multiple sources.
-To address this gap, we leverage the dataset from the KDD Cup 2024 CRAG competition, which uniquely provides both unstructured web content (in HTML) and structured API data.
+While numerous datasets have been proposed to support retrieval-augmented generation (RAG)~\cite{kwiatkowski2019natural, joshi2017triviaqa, stelmakh2022asqa, tang2024multihop}, most rely on a single external knowledge source.
+However, real-world scenarios often require access to heterogeneous sources that vary in format, domain, and temporal relevance.
+To address this gap, we build upon the dataset released in the KDD Cup 2024 CRAG competition, which uniquely provides both unstructured web content (in HTML format) and structured knowledge accessed via APIs.
+Despite its potential, the original CRAG dataset poses several practical hurdles: HTML documents contain noisy and inconsistent tags that hinder knowledge extraction, and there is no unified parsing standard across sources.
+Moreover, API responses contain a large amount of information formatted in JSON, which is not directly suitable for LLM-based reasoning.

-Although the original CRAG dataset offers diverse knowledge types, it also presents several practical hurdles—such as noisy HTML tags that complicate knowledgek extraction, the absence of a uniform parsing standard, and JSON-formatted API results that are not directly conducive to LLM-based reasoning.
-To overcome these limitations, we systematically refined and standardized the dataset.
-First, we clean the HTML knowledge and convert it into a Markdown format, eliminating extraneous tags and ensuring consistency.
-Second, we employed rule-based processing to simplify API access by aligning entities with query terms and transforming JSON outputs into natural language.
-These enhancements remove the initial shortcomings of the CRAG dataset, thereby creating a robust multi-source benchmark that more accurately supports RAG research and development.
+To overcome these issues, we perform systematic preprocessing and standardization.
+For the web data, we clean and convert HTML pages into Markdown format, removing irrelevant tags and ensuring structural consistency for token-level processing.
+For the API data, we apply rule-based transformation by aligning entities with query terms and converting structured outputs into natural language statements, enabling seamless integration with LLM prompts.
+These refinements produce a clean and unified multi-source benchmark better suited for RAG research, where both retrieval effectiveness and reasoning performance can be fairly evaluated.